 Our Transition Services Program helps each student find the right post-secondary opportunities that meet his or her specific and unique needs.
 Whether the student intends to enter college upon graduation, attend a specialized post-graduate program, or enter the workforce, the high school provides assistance in a variety of areas to ensure that the student is making the right choice and is fully prepared to succeed in whichever direction they choose.
 This includes supporting the student in transition-related activities, determining the student’s anticipated adult service needs, and linking the student and parent with potential adult services.
 The long-range goal is to ensure that students are fully included and independent in the community.

-Coordinated by the Transition Support Teacher, the student-centered transition processes designed to meet the student’s educational, employment, and independent living outcomes.
+Coordinated by the Transition Support Teacher, the student-centered transition processes are designed to meet the student’s educational, employment, and independent living outcomes.
 These outcomes may include the following: postsecondary education, job training, employment (supported), continuing and adult education, adult services, independent living, and community participation.